DINE WITH SOCIAL IMPACT.

 When one door closes, another one opens.
-KOTO Villa is the soulful celebration of twenty-one successful years of changing lives.
+KOTO Villa is the soulful celebration of twenty-two successful years of changing lives.
 The ethereal rustic-style restaurant & bar is located down the colourful alley of 31 Xuan Dieu, only a stone's throw away from 35 Dang Thai Mai.
 The new KOTO Villa will soon prove its place in Tay Ho’s hip restaurant district.
 With laid-back class, phenomenal breakfast options, and a menu of modern classics, KOTO Villa is the latest restaurant in Tay Ho’s burgeoning dining scene.

 Our restaurant serves as the training ground that empowers at-risk and disadvantaged youth in Vietnam through our holistic hospitality training program.
 Join us for a meal and be part of our journey as we transform lives.